Figma tutorial: a first app

 Next, in the rectangle, add the text for the button: (notice the font size has been decreased a little)

-Now, hold down the Shift-key while selecting both the rectangle and the text.
-Then select 'Create Component', to turn it into a component:
+Now, hold down the Shift-key while selecting both the rectangle and the text (under 'Layers' at the left).
+Then at the right, where you see '2 selected', click the dots, then select 'Create Component', to turn it into a component:

 Double-click it to rename it to 'Button':